Choosing a Form of Business: Options & Factors to Consider

 Taxes

-Because an S-Corp owner is an owner and an employee, they are taxed on the salary and the profit separately.
+Because an S-Corp owner is an owner and an employee both, they are taxed on the salary and the profit separately.

 • Owners pay income and 7.65% payroll tax on the salary portion of their income.
 Owners get a W2 as any other employee.
 The S-Corp pays the other 7.65% of payroll tax.
 The S-Corp deducts the salary paid to the owner as a business expense, since owner will be paying the income tax on the salary separately.